twitter/scoot/daemon/README.md

 * collecting results of runs

-The daemon is a local persistent process that has a Protobuf listening interface, servers the Scoot Daemon API.
+The daemon is a local persistent process that has a Protobuf listening interface, and serves the Scoot Daemon API.

 ### Scoot Daemon API